Ashwin-MJ/UniCom/docs/program-docs/general/Guide.md

 <img src="docs/program-docs/general/screenshots/customise_options2.png">

 The user simply needs to enter a name for the new category, and choose a colour by using the provided colour picker.
+This has been further improved to allow a user to select from a list of icons for their new category.

 The user can also edit a given category by clicking the edit button: